 Hydraulic guns drive the pesticide into the tree through shallow holes drilled in the bark.
 Each tree is dosed every two years.
 Positive results are evident: Private ash trees that were not injected are dead, while treated ash trees on city property stand nearby in good health.

 It has not been proven yet, but it may be possible to spread treatments farther apart once the main wave of beetles passes, thereby reducing future costs.

-For more information from the state of Maryland, http://www.emeraldashborer.info/homeownerinfo.cfm#sthash.Kgfkvocu.dpbs
+More information from the state of Maryland is available at http://www.emeraldashborer.info/homeownerinfo.cfm#sthash.Kgfkvocu.dpbs